eldstal/uware/README.md

 ```

 ## Game configuration
-`game.conf` in the launcher root should have the following format, and will be passed to all games
+`game_config.json` in the launcher root should have the following format, and will be passed to all games
 for a more unified experience:

 ```json